Design Pattern Evangelist Blog

 The diagram doesn’t indicate what’s in the Client.
 It will probably be something along the lines of:

-TargetAbstraction target = TargetAbstractions.acquire(A);
+TargetAbstraction target = TargetAbstractions.acquire("A");

 target.templateMethod();